 Sometimes, the best mods are ones that don’t break the bank and subtly update the look of your truck.

 Certain 3rd Gen Tacoma models come standard with chrome side mirror turn signals.
 If you’re anything like me, you want to remove all of your chrome as fast as possible.
 Enter the USR Auto LED mirror signal kit.
 I decided to install these lights for two reasons.
 Increased visibility, and therefore safety, and, let’s face it… these things are way cool.

 Those of us who despise chrome know how ugly the factory mirror turn signals on the Tacoma are.
 On top of that, the OEM LEDs are weak, to say the least.
 The output is not very impressive.
-They might not be the worst at night but in the daytime, they’re very difficult to see, almost useless.
+They might not be the worst at night, but they’re very difficult to see, almost useless in the daytime.

 There are a few options for replacements/upgrades but only one, as far as we know, comes with a switchback option.
 So what does that mean?
 Simply put, with some additional wiring, this turn signal replacement will have a DRL function.

 The turn signals themselves are smoked plastic with black housings and offer a much brighter LED strip than OEM.
 USR’s lights have the option of being a plug-and-play replacement for the factory lights, making the install short and very simple.
 However, the DRL function allows you to run a bright white that comes on with your factory DRLs.

 This white DRL light automatically changes to the orange turn signal when you’re turning, and back to white when you’re not.
 For this installation, I chose to run the white DRL option but will explain how these are installed if you do not wish to do that additional wiring.